Stem Cells: Types, Functions, Uses & Issues

 Immune System Function

 Haematopoetic adult stem cells found in the bone marrow differentiate into various structures of the immune system such as the many kinds of white blood cells.
-These stem cells are useful in the daily replenishment of the immune system by regenerating the immune cells.
+These cells are useful in the daily replenishment of the immune system by regenerating the immune cells.
 This becomes exceptionally crucial after undergoing chemotherapy or radiation therapy since most of these immune cells can be eradicated.
-Stem cells fill in these lost cells and facilitate the growth of a normal immune system.
+These cells fill in these lost cells and facilitate the growth of a normal immune system.

 Growth and Healing

 A stem cell plays a crucial function in the developmental growth and repair mechanism of the embryo and early stages in life.
 They create all the cells, tissues, and organs of the developing embryo.
-Stem cells also play a significant role in the day-to-day repair and replacement of damaged cells or worn-out tissues in adult organisms.
+These cells also play a significant role in the day-to-day repair and replacement of damaged cells or worn-out tissues in adult organisms.
 Certain organs contain stem cells that self-replicate during adulthood in order to replace damaged cells as the need arises.
 This regeneration ability is vital in wound healing of various tissues in the body.

 Drug and Toxin Screening